andrewslotin/go-proxy-pull-action/README.md

 Usage
 -----

-Create a new workflow file with following context:
+To renew the documentation on [pkg.go.dev](https://pkg.go.dev) reate a new workflow file with following context:

 ```yaml
 on: